Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Our attitude towards life can have a big impact on our success.
-As Henry Ford said: "Whether you think you can or you can’t, you’re right."
-We are the ones who decide our fate, and our beliefs can shape our destiny.
-It is important to be confident in our ability to achieve our goals and to remain positive in the face of obstacles.
+What can grumpy people teach us?
+A great deal.
+Or, as Bill Gates, co-founder of Microsoft said, "Your most unhappy customers are your greatest source of learning."
+This statement encourages us to look beyond the negative and use negative experiences as an opportunity to gain new insights and knowledge.
+This quote is important to me because it provides a valuable lesson that I can apply to my personal training and self-help business: taking the time to understand my clients' feedback can help me to make better decisions for them and for my business in the long run.

 <!-- </quote> -->